ijrussell/essential-fsharp/Chapters/14 - Creating an API with Giraffe.md

 Move (Cut & Paste) the `apiTodoRoutes` handler function to the new *Todos.fs* file.

-You will need to fix the error in the `endpoints` binding by adding an open declaration to *Project.fs*:
+You will need to fix the error in the `endpoints` binding by adding an open declaration to *Program.fs*:

 ```fsharp
 open GiraffeExample